-FREE ENTRY FOR ALL CHILDREN 12 YRS AND UNDER AND ADULTS IN FULL VIKING COSTUME!
+FOR ALL CHILDREN 15 YRS AND UNDER

 The Flamborough Fire Festival is held to raise much needed funds for the Festival’s official local community groups and charities.
 Please see our charities page.

-The invasion drums will resound around the Arena when the Festival will be besieged by handsome looking invaders, led by King Canute wielding his Fire Sword and leading the Battle of Flamborough along with the Great God, Thor with his mighty hammer!
+The invasion drums will resound around the Arena when the Festival will be besieged by handsome looking Viking invaders, led by King Canute wielding his Fire Sword and leading the Battle of Flamborough along with the Great God, Thor, with his mighty hammer!

 The Flamborough Fireballs will also be in action – with more fireballs than ever!
-The local Vikings swing balls of fire around their heads as part of their New Year’s Eve Celebrations as they believe, in the days when Flamborough was a Viking stronghold, the community took to the streets with fire, to cleanse the air of the old year’s spirits and welcome in the new!
+The local Vikings swing balls of fire around their heads as part of their New Year celebrations as they believe, in the days when Flamborough was a Viking stronghold, the community took to the streets with fire, to cleanse the air of the old year’s spirits and welcome in the new!
 The sight of all the fireballs burning in the evening air is absolutely amazing and one that has never been seen in England before!

 The Festival welcomes everyone and encourages all children, friends and families to dress up in their Viking Costumes and take part in the Viking Longship Parade and Viking Costume Competition with prizes awarded to the best dressed Vikings – children and adults.

-The Viking Longship will be pulled around the Village Green led by fire balls, fire torches and followed by the Viking Torchlight Procession with everyone taking part for the very first time!
+The Viking Longship will be pulled around the Village Green followed by the Viking Torchlight Procession.
 It’s going to be an amazing evening in Flamborough and we hope everyone will come along and join in the Torchlight Procession and Viking Longship Parade.
 Flamborough welcomes everyone to this magnificent Festival of fire!”

-The Vikings Invade! - The New Arena will be besieged by tall, strong, handsome invaders led by King Canute the Great who, having sailed across the seas from Scandinavia, will take the village and all its inhabitants by storm!
-He will joined by the Great Viking God Thor wielding his mighty hammer!
+The Vikings Invade! - The Festival Arena will be besieged by tall, strong, handsome invaders led by King Canute the Great who, having sailed across the seas from Scandinavia, will take the village and all its inhabitants by storm!
+He will be joined by the Great Viking God Thor wielding his mighty hammer!
 Flamborough becomes a blaze of celebration at being the first Viking stronghold in Yorkshire and the home of the Vikings!

-Flamborough Fireballs - The Flamborough Fireballs take to the Arena with a magnificent display of their fireballing skills!
+The Flamborough Fireballs take to the Arena with a magnificent display of their fireballing skills!
 This is an old Viking tradition of cleansing the air to drive out the evil spirits left from the old year and welcome in the new!